Heptapleurum arboricola: Cultivation and uses

 Heptapleurum arboricola is commonly grown as a houseplant, popular for its tolerance of neglect and poor growing conditions.
 It is also grown as a landscape (garden) plant in milder climates where frosts are not severe.
 Numerous cultivars have been selected for variations in leaf colour and pattern, often variegated with creamy-white to yellow edges or centres, and dwarf forms.
 The cultivar 'Gold Capella' has gained the Royal Horticultural Society's Award of Garden Merit.

-Poisoning

-There is no evidence that this species is responsible for poisonings.
-It is widely used in animal enclosures in zoos and pet enclosures.

 Care

-The plant prefers higher light if possible, but can adapt to a wide variety of light levels.
-As a tropical plant it likes moisture (and humidity), but avoid letting the plant sit in water after you water it.
-It likes to be moist but not wet so just let the soil dry out between waterings.
+The plant prefers bright indirect light, but can adapt to a wide variety of light levels.
+As a tropical plant, it prefers moisture and humidity, but soil should be well-drained and allowed to dry out between waterings.
+Allowing the plant to sit in water can cause root rot.
+The plant can be propagated through cuttings, which will develop roots when placed in soil or water.

 Aerial roots

 Under the right conditions, this plant will produce aerial roots that, when they reach the ground, will convert to fully functional roots.
 They give the plant an unusual and interesting appearance.
 Three conditions must be maintained for the plant to produce them: a high growth rate, insufficient trunk roots (the plant is root bound or these roots are pruned) and constant, very high humidity.